 For more information on how this works and becoming an expert in Cloud Computing, reach out to us!

-This is precisely the reason upGrad has launched an Advanced Certification Program in Machine Learning & Cloud with IIT Madras, the best engineering school in the country to create a program that teaches you not only machine learning but also the effective deployment of it using the cloud infrastructure.
+This is precisely the reason upGrad has launched an Master of Science in Machine Learning & AI with IIIT Bangalore, the best engineering school in the country to create a program that teaches you not only machine learning but also the effective deployment of it using the cloud infrastructure.
 Our aim with this program is to open the doors of the most selective institute in the country and give learners access to amazing faculty & resources in order to master a skill that is in high & growing demand